Course Detail (Course Description By Faculty)

 Course Description

-Throughout the course, students will have the unique opportunity to engage with distinguished guest entrepreneurs who will share their firsthand experiences in building and scaling businesses.
-These guest speakers bring real-world insights, offering perspectives that complement and enrich the course material.By interacting with successful founders and industry leaders, students will gain a deeper understanding of the challenges, opportunities, and decision-making processes that shape entrepreneurial ventures.
+Students will have the unique opportunity to engage with distinguished guest entrepreneurs and investors who will share their firsthand experiences in building and scaling businesses.
+These guest speakers bring real-world insights, offering perspectives that complement and enrich the course material.
+By interacting with successful founders and industry leaders, students will gain a deeper understanding of the challenges, opportunities, and decision-making processes that shape entrepreneurial ventures.
 These sessions provide a rare chance to ask questions, seek mentorship, and build connections with seasoned professionals.
 Historically, students have found this component of the course to be immensely valuable, as it brings theoretical concepts to life in a way that no textbook or lecture alone can.

-Through class lectures, YourCo assignments, real-world cases, and guest entrepreneur fireside chats, the course covers the multidimensional aspects of entrepreneurship as both a mindset and a process that can be practiced and improved.
+Through class lectures, YourCo assignments, real-world cases, and guest fireside chats, the course covers the multidimensional aspects of entrepreneurship as both a mindset and a process that can be practiced and improved.

 NOTE: WEEK 1 CLASS ATTENDANCE IS MANDATORY.
 IF YOU ARE CONSIDERING ADDING THE COURSE BUT DO NOT YET HAVE A SEAT, YOU MUST ATTEND THE FIRST CLASS IN ORDER TO REGISTER DURING DROP/ADD.
 PLEASE EMAIL ME IF YOU AREN’T YET REGISTERED BUT WANT TO ATTEND CLASS 1.

-30% Class participation
+30% Class Participation

-15% Case write-up (2 done individually)
+15% Case Reflection Submissions (2 submissions done individually)

-15% Final paper (done individually, due week 10)
+10% Final (done individually, due week 10)

 Cannot be taken pass/fail.
 No auditors.